-Trivia: One of the fans in the stands is actually Daniel "Rudy" Ruettiger.
-He can be seen in the last few minutes of the film wearing a dark colored coat with a thick, light colored collar/lapel.
-Seconds after the actor playing Rudy runs onto the field near the end of the final game, you can see the real Rudy sitting directly behind the actress playing Rudy's mother.
-Then about 15 seconds after the game ending tackle, the actor playing Rudy's father turns around and grabs the real Rudy by the coat collar/lapel, then slaps his chest in joyful celebration.
+Trivia: One of the fans in the stands is actually Daniel "Rudy" Ruettiger, and he is listed in the credits as "fan in the stands" who can be seen in the last few minutes of the film.
+You can see the real Rudy sitting directly behind the actors playing Rudy's parents, and he's wearing a plaid flat cap and a dark colored coat with a thick light beige fur collar/lapel.
+About 15 seconds after the game ending tackle, Ned Beatty, the actor playing Rudy's father, turns around and grabs the real Rudy by his coat collar/lapel, then slaps his chest in joyful celebration.

 Trivia: Virtually all of the extras who play soldiers in the film were members of Civil War Re-enactor groups who not only freely donated their time but also supplied their own uniforms and equipment.
 This ensued that the film-makers did not have pay for their own extras and that they could stage the massive battle scenes without blowing the budget.

 Trivia: When Derice is applying for loans at different banks, the wall behind each bank manager is always the same wall!
 The plants and decorations are different, but it's the identical wall.